galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/upload-rules/tutorial.md

 >
 >    ![Viewing the FASTA file](../../images/rules/uniprot_fasta_url.png)
 >
-> 5. We can deduce that the FASTA files for the other entires in our table will be available from URLs of the form `https://www.uniprot.org/uniprot/{identifier}.fasta`
+> 5. We can deduce that the FASTA files for the other entries in our table will be available from URLs of the form `https://www.uniprot.org/uniprot/{identifier}.fasta`
 >
 >    We can use that to build a collection of FASTA files for this query:
 >